 Not all content is created equal.

-And until freelancers and SMEs realise they are neglecting their most valuable marketing tool, they won’t invest in it.
+And until freelancers/biz owners realise they’re neglecting their most valuable marketing tool, they won’t invest in it.
 Even when they do hire someone, they can’t help but say shit like this:

 Let me count the ways…